ajakov/Canvas-Text-Box/README.md

 # Canvas Text Box

+Native Canvas API does not have a method to wrap text onto the next line when a desired maximum width is reached.

-Canvas Text Box allows wrapping and measuring text on canvas element.
+Canvas Text Box is a Javascript librabry that allows wrapping and measuring text on canvas element.
 Text is wrapped inside the box dimensions.
 A background can be added to the text.

 ## Basic usage